The Changing Role of Foreign Policy at the U.S. National Conventions

 Anti-war protesters outside a campaign fundraising event for President Richard M. Nixon’s reelection in 1972.
 Dirck Halstead/Getty Images

 Meeting again in Miami Beach, Republicans and incumbent President Nixon tout a drawdown of forces in the Vietnam War, but the convention is plagued by widespread anti-war protests.
 Amid rising inflation caused in part by war spending, the Republican platform also hails Nixon’s decisions to impose mandatory price controls and take the dollar off the gold standard.
-In New York, the Democratic Party and its candidate Senator George McGovern (D-SD) note in their platform that, while troop reductions have occurred, “the war has been extended in Laos and Cambodia; the bombing of North Vietnam has been expanded to levels of destruction undreamed of four years ago.”
+Also in Miami Beach, the Democratic Party and its candidate Senator George McGovern (D-SD) note in their platform that, while troop reductions have occurred, “the war has been extended in Laos and Cambodia; the bombing of North Vietnam has been expanded to levels of destruction undreamed of four years ago.”
 They also say Nixon’s economic policy has increased unemployment in a failed effort to tackle inflation.
 In his convention speech, McGovern offers to end the “senseless bombing of Indochina on Inaugural Day” and “put millions back to work.”

 1972